oconnor0/BeaconRoad/CoreRules.md

     * Effect: Make a melee action roll and use that instead of the targeted defense.
 If the attack no longer hits, you may maneuver 5'.

 * Off-Hand Strike
-    * Requires: BODY d6
+    * Requires: BODY d6.
-    * Cost: Action, Stress 0
+    * Cost: Action, Stress 0.
-    * Effect: Make a main-hand melee weapon attack.
+    * Effect: Make a main-hand melee *light* weapon attack.
 If you hit with that attack, you may immediately make an attack with your off-hand *light* weapon.

 * Sidestep
     * Requires: BODY d6;
     * Cost: Reaction, Stress 0
     * Trigger: You hit with an attack.
-    * Maneuver up to 10'.
+    * Effect: Maneuver up to 10'.

 #### d8